pwl/julia/doc/stdlib/base.rst

    Generates a gensym symbol for a variable.
 For example, ``@gensym x y`` is transformed into ``x = gensym("x"); y = gensym("y")``\ .

+.. function:: @polly

+   ..
+Docstring generated from Julia source

+   Tells the compiler to apply the polyhedral optimizer Polly to a function.

 .. function:: parse(str, start; greedy=true, raise=true)

    ..
 Docstring generated from Julia source